gpaulissen/blog/_posts/2021-02-17-oracle-apex-how-to-build-4.md

 Rob van Wijk.

-I have had difficulties with constraints implemented by materialized views with refresh fast on commit in an Apex environment.
-Maybe I did it wrong, maybe the database version (Oracle 12) was a little buggy or maybe it works just nice in theory.
+I have had difficulties with constraints implemented by materialized views with refresh fast on commit in an APEX environment.
+Maybe I did it wrong, maybe the database version (Oracle Database 12) was a little buggy or maybe it works just nice in theory.
 I resorted to triggers and PL/SQL.
 {: .notice--warning}